-3. The Hook
+3. Using a Hook

-Even though we've covered what is required of an introduction, and explored two of them doing it successfully, there remains more to talk about.
 No discussion about introductions would be complete without mentioning hooks.
-If you recall, we started off talking about how introductions are the most important part of a text, because they come first, and therefore have the burden of convincing the reader to keep reading.
-Well, that's where hooks come in.
+If you recall, we started off by talking about how introductions are the most important part of a text because they come first and therefore have the burden of convincing the reader to keep reading.

+That's where hooks come in.
 Hooks are actions or strategies that introductions can use to try to catch the reader's interest.